matter-labs/zinc/zinc-book/src/09-zargo-circuit-manager/00-overview.md

 Removes the build directory.

-### `exec`
+### `run`

-Executes the circuit on the Zinc VM, writes the circuit result to a JSON file.
+Runs the circuit on the Zinc VM, writes the circuit result to a JSON file.

 ### `setup`